cpske/ISP/django/authentication.md

        </tr>
        </table>
    </form>
-   {% endblock %}
    ```
    {% endraw %}

-If you don't have a global `base.html` for your templates, then omit the "extends", "block", and "endblock" statements.

 The important parts of this template are
 - render the form: `form.as_table`
-- POST-ing the form back to the correct URL.
-The &lt;form method='POST'&gt; tage doesn't specify an action URL, so the default is to send it back to the same URL the page came from (the "signup" view).
+- POST submits the form back to the same URL that the request came from (since there is no `action=...` parameter)

 ---

-### Create Users
+### How to Create Users

 You can use these methods in a Python function or the Django shell.